ManeeshaPerera/solar-forecasting-framework/README.md

-## Multi-Resolution, Multi-Horizon Distributed SolarPhotovoltaic Power Forecasting
+## Multi-Resolution, Multi-Horizon Distributed Solar PV Power Forecasting with Forecast Combinations

-This repository includes the code for the paper titled as "Multi-Resolution, Multi-Horizon Distributed Solar Photovoltaic Power Forecasting with Particle Swarm Optimization Based Forecast Combinations"
+This repository includes the code for the paper titled as "Multi-Resolution, Multi-Horizon Distributed Solar PV Power Forecasting with Forecast Combinations"

 ## Methodology
 #### Forecast Combination Approach

-The below figure illustrates the process of optimization-based (PSO) forecast combination approach.
+The below figure illustrates the process of the forecast combination approach.
 ![combprocess](data/CombProcess.jpg)

-Two state-of-the-art forecast combination methods RE (Liu, L., Zhan, M., & Bai, Y. (2019).
+[comment]: <> (Two state-of-the-art forecast combination methods RE &#40;Liu, L., Zhan, M., & Bai, Y. &#40;2019&#41;.
 A recursive ensemble model for forecasting the power output of photovoltaic systems.
-Solar Energy, 189, 291-298.) and simple averaging of the forecasts are implemented for evaluation.
+Solar Energy, 189, 291-298.&#41; and simple averaging of the forecasts are implemented for evaluation.)

 [comment]: <> (#### Proposed location-based Global Forecasting Approach)